imorti/sundayApp/README.md

 Much props to Justin Beckwith
 http://jbeckwith.com/2015/05/08/docker-revel-appengine/

-I dialed it back a bit for this tutorial
+I dialed it back a bit for this tutorial so no AppEngine or GCE but you get the idea.